-The subject matter expert within council is best placed to identify this (for example, if the motion relates to a planning matter, this question should be answered by the Planning Manager).
+The subject matter expert within your council may be best placed to identify this (for example, if the motion relates to a planning matter, this question should be answered by the Planning Manager).
 Subject matter experts are encouraged to review LGNSW's Policy Platform to gain an understanding of LGNSW's position on a particular matter to help identify whether your proposed motion is consistent.